-Her mother was Irish, her father Liverpudlian.
-Liverpool had taken a bad pasting during the Second World War.
+Fidelis’s mother was Irish, her father Liverpudlian.
+Liverpool (known then as the capital of Ireland) had taken a bad pasting during the Second World War.
 Housing and jobs there were scarce, so her parents moved south, where they hoped the money was.
 As her father was a recently qualified dental student, they picked a town that had no dentist and thousands of potential patients.

 Amesbury is a service town.
 Nearby are the army camps of Salisbury plain, the RAF base at Boscombe Down and other military establishments like the germ warfare centre at Porton Down.
-Her parents bought an old wooden caravan to live in, and the Anglican vicar kindly allowed them to keep it in the orchard.
+Not being able to afford the local rent they bought an old wooden caravan to live in, and despite being Irish Catholics, the Anglican vicar kindly allowed them to keep it in the church’s orchard.

-In her early teens, during her school holidays Fidelis spent a lot of time living in Montmartre where her mother worked as a painter on the Butte.
-To ensure a decent evening meal Fidelis earned money painting clowns, playing the guitar and giving Americans guided tours in a cod French accent. (“Don’t you talk good English, little girl!”)
+In her early teens, during her school holidays Fidelis spent a lot of time living in Montmartre, Paris, 18, where her mother worked as a painter on the Butte.
+To ensure a decent evening meal Fidelis junior earned money painting clowns, playing the guitar and giving Americans guided tours in a cod French accent. (“Don’t you talk good English, little girl!”)

-Fidelis was educated at boarding school: Yateley Hall, Farnborough Hill (the school which produced Anne Robinson of The Weakest Link) and Upper Chine.
+Fidelis was educated at multiple schools: Leaden Hall, Bower Hill.
+La Retraite, Yateley Hall, Farnborough Hill (the school which produced Anne Robinson of The Weakest Link) and Upper Chine.
 She had a bad school record and was expelled a few times, including from kindergarten.
-Despite being very unpopular with the teachers, Fidelis managed to qualify for university and she did an honours degree at Birmingham University Department of Drama and Theatre Arts.
+Despite being very unpopular with the teachers, Fidelis managed to qualify for university and she gained an honours degree at Birmingham University Department of Drama and Theatre Arts.
 It was here that her interest in Restoration theatre started.
 Her tutor Jocelyn Powell wrote Restoration Theatre Production, a book which points out the parallels between Restoration staging and the theories of Bertolt Brecht.

-She has worked as an actor with The Royal Shakespeare Company, repertory companies in Birmingham, Nottingham, Liverpool, Leeds and Glasgow, as well as touring companies like Paines Plough and a stint in the West End.
+Fidelis has worked as an actor with The Royal Shakespeare Company, Birmingham Rep, Nottingham Playhouse, Liverpool Everyman, the West Yorkshire Playhouse in Leeds and Glasgow Citizens, as well as touring with companies like Paines Plough and a stint in the West End.